-Inclusivity We welcome and respect people from all backgrounds, place value on diversity and are committed to equality.
+We welcome and respect people from all backgrounds, place value on Inclusivity

 We are committed to a culture of working collaboratively across the City of Openness contribution of all.
 We aspire to ensure that people seeking sanctuary are involved in all decision making at all levels and are supported to become leaders in the organisation, networks, and the wider movement.